lbattaglioli2000/crmh-latest/content/collections/pages/home.md

         type: featured_resources
         eyebrow: 'Browse the Collection'
         headline: 'Featured Period Poverty Resources'
-        copy: "We've created a currated list of resources that you can utilize to help educate yourself, and others including policy makers."
+        copy: "We've created a curated list of resources that you can utilize to help educate yourself, and others including policy makers."
         resources:
           - f85b05a2-e556-4688-b53d-cd5595461b8a
           - fd411510-f36a-4629-88c4-f32a2393846a